Looking for something? Search Away?

 This is key advice if you are walking long distances or doing any form of hiking.
 But it is even more important when you are going Rucking.
 The weight you are carrying on your back will put a lot more strain on your joints (from your hips, knees, and right down to your ankles).

 One of the most common Rucking injuries is falling and twisting your ankle.
 Therefore, the best boots to wear when rucking are ones that provide optimal ankle support.
-They should also be breathable and heavy duty, when possible.
-Ideally, you should try and avoid boots that are too heavy – you already have weight on your back, you don’t need them on your feet too!
+They should also be breathable and heavy-duty, when possible.
+Ideally, you should try and avoid boots that are too heavy – you already have weight on your back, so you don’t need them on your feet too!

 There are some companies that would have you believe that Rucking plates are essential for Ruckers of all skill levels.
 These just happen to be the same companies that sell Rucking plates.